 Visiting such Special Children’s centers as I did has the most humanizing impact upon a person.
 Call it depressing, or call it uplifting.
 A smile, a word of heartfelt praise not only enlightens one person’s life but the positivity radiates to all those around them, bringing all humanity together in a spirit of universal love and good will.

 “Wherever the art of medicine is loved, there is also a love of humanity.” – Hippocrates

 About the Author: Ayesha Sahar Mirza is a young student with a keen interest in Medicine, Political Philosophy and the Political Sciences.
 She is interested in researching neurology writing on neurological issues.
-Ayesha can be reached [email protected]
+Ayesha can be reached at [email protected]